calyxir/calyx/docs/tutorial/frontend-tut.md

 {{#include ../../frontends/mrxl/test/squares.mrxl}}
 ```

-The banking factor `2` specifies that two copies of the loop bodies should be executed in parallel.
+The parallelism factor `2` specifies that two copies of the loop bodies should be executed in parallel.
 Our implementation already creates [memory banks](#decl-nodes) to allow for parallel accesses.
 At a high-level, we can change the compilation for the `map` operation to produce `n` copies of the hardware we generate above and generate a control program that looks like this:
 ```